Pipeline triggers

 Response

-A successful trigger request returns a 201 Created response with details about the created build:
+A successful trigger request returns a 201 Created response with an identifier for the webhook delivery:

 {